← Back to Guides

 What Is a Russian Manicure?

-A Russian manicure (also known as a dry manicure or e-file manicure) is a highly precise nail preparation technique.
-Rather than soaking your hands in water or cutting cuticles with manual nippers, the technician uses an electric nail file (e-file) equipped with specialised diamond bits.
+A Russian manicure (also called a dry manicure or e-file manicure) is a nail preparation technique.
+Rather than soaking your hands in water or cutting cuticles with manual nippers, the technician uses an electric nail file (e-file) fitted with specialised diamond and ceramic bits.

 FeatureStandard ManicureRussian Manicure

-Cuticle carePushes back the cuticle, trims visible excessExfoliates the entire dead skin layer around the nail bed
+Cuticle carePushes back the cuticle, trims visible excessExfoliates the dead skin layer around the nail bed

 ApplicationPolish stops at the cuticle linePolish is painted seamlessly beneath the cuticle